hyperledger/fabric/docs/source/private_data_tutorial.rst

-The storing of private data is illustrated in the asset transfer private data sample.
-The mapping of this data to the collection policy which restricts its access is controlled by chaincode APIs.
-Specifically, reading and writing private data using a collection definition is performed by calling ``GetPrivateData()`` and ``PutPrivateData()``, which can be found `here <https://godoc.org/github.com/hyperledger/fabric-chaincode-go/shim#ChaincodeStub>`_.
+All of the data that is created by the asset transfer private data sample smart contract is stored in private data.
+The smart contract uses the Fabric chaincode API to read and write private data to private data collections using the ``GetPrivateData()`` and ``PutPrivateData()`` functions.
+You can find more information about those functions `here <https://godoc.org/github.com/hyperledger/fabric-chaincode-go/shim#ChaincodeStub>`_.

-The following diagram illustrates the private data model used by the asset transfer private data sample.
-Note that Org3 is only shown in the diagram below for context to illustrate that if there were any other organizations on the channel, they would not have access to *any* of the private data collections where they are not defined in the private data collection policy configuration.
+The following diagram illustrates the private data model used by the private data sample.
+Note that Org3 is only shown in the diagram to illustrate that if there were any other organizations on the channel, they would not have access to *any* of the private data collections that were defined in the configuration.

 .. image:: images/SideDB-org1-org2.png

 Reading collection data
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Use the chaincode API ``GetPrivateData()`` to query private data in the
+The smart contract uses the chaincode API ``GetPrivateData()`` to query private data in the
 database.  ``GetPrivateData()`` takes two arguments, the **collection name**
 and the data key.
 Recall the collection  ``assetCollection`` allows members of
 Org1 and Org2 to have the private data in a side database, and the collection